 Neither multivariate nor univariate estimates of variance for a range of flora and fauna showed any general tendency for Port Stanvac to be more (or less) variable than the reference locations.
 The reference locations were as different from each other as they were from Port Stanvac, which was, therefore, within the range of spatial and temporal variability of that coast and time period.
 This report concludes that there was little to no indication that the subtidal fauna and flora at Port Stanvac have different trajectories through time or different abundances or variations from the reference locations.
 Spatial patterns were inconsistent among the 5 locations including Port Stanvac.
 Whilst this strong spatial and temporal variability indicates that no reference site is representative of the subtidal flora and fauna at Port Stanvac, these data provide a useful basis on which to assess future changes that may be associated with desalination activities.
-It is recommended that any subsequent reports consider future salinity concentrations in conjunction with the interpretive needs of SA Water to establish which surveys can be nominated as fixed levels of "before" and "after" to achieve an interpretive Before After Control Impact design.
+These spatial and temporal data provide the foundations needed for a 'Beyond-BACI' framework to reliably detect change.